Codegass/repodigger/README.md

 ## How Build System Detection Works

-RepoDigger attempts to identify projects using Maven or Gradle:
+RepoDigger can attempt to identify projects using Maven or Gradle, primarily for Java projects.
+This check is **enabled by default for Java projects** and **disabled by default (and not applicable) for other languages**.

+-   **For Java projects (if not disabled by `--disable-build-system-check`):**
     1. After a repository is cloned, the script traverses its entire directory structure (ignoring `.git`).
     2. It looks for: Maven (`pom.xml`), Gradle (`build.gradle`, `build.gradle.kts`), Ant (`build.xml`), Bazel (`WORKSPACE`, `BUILD`, `BUILD.bazel`).
     3. A repository qualifies if it contains Maven/Gradle build files AND NOT Ant/Bazel files.
-4. Non-qualifying repositories are logged and their cloned directory is removed.
+    4. Non-qualifying Java repositories (those with Ant/Bazel, or no recognized Java build system if the check is on) are logged and their cloned directory is removed.
+-   **For non-Java projects, or if `--disable-build-system-check` is used for Java projects:**
+    -   The build system check is skipped.
+All cloned repositories that meet other criteria (stars, language, etc.) are kept.

 ## Logging